OldMan6955/OldMan6955/README.md

 - 👋 Hi, I’m @Albino-Zebra
 - 👀 I’m interested in ...
 Scifi and Cyberpunk
 - 🌱 I’m currently learning ...
-Blender and CiKad
+Blender and Kicad
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...